squad-lab/qcdrivers/README.md

 ```python
 from drivers.company.package import driver
 ```
+*NOTE:* Imports are resolved in a way that you do not have to be redundant with drivers.
+So instead of `from drivers.company.package.driver import driver` you should use `from drivers.company.package import driver`

 The README for specific drivers can be found in their respective driver directory.
 The extensive list of parameters can be listed through qcodes:
 ```python
 driver_name = driver("driver_name", address="address", *args, **kwargs)